Rights of Employees

 Employment Offer Letters

-While some employers use formal employment contracts when they hire a new employee or promote one of their existing employees, employers in New York and New Jersey often use informal offer letters instead.
+While some employers use formal employment contracts when they hire a new employee or promote one of their existing employees, many other employers use informal offer letters instead.

 However, as with any other employment agreement, it is common for offer letters to make it clear that you are an employee at-will, meaning you can be fired (or resign) for almost any reason, or for no reason at all, as long as the employer does not engage in unlawful discrimination or retaliation, or violate another one of your employment law rights.

-Similarly, written job offers frequently include disclaimers.
-A disclaimer usually indicates that the employer is not legally bound by some or all of the promises set forth in the letter, and can make it difficult or impossible to enforce those provisions.
-However, even if there is a disclaimer, employers usually cannot change your compensation or benefits retroactively, meaning they cannot reduce your salary after you have already performed the work, and cannot take away a guaranteed bonus or commission after you have earned it.
+Similarly, written job offers sometimes include disclaimers.
+A disclaimer usually indicates that the employer is not legally bound by some or all of the promises set forth in the letter.
+A disclaimer can make it difficult or impossible to enforce those provisions.
+However, even if there is a disclaimer, employers usually cannot change your compensation retroactively, meaning they cannot reduce your salary or benefits after you already have performed the work, and cannot take away a guaranteed bonus or commission after you have earned it.

-Should I have an Employment Lawyer Review My Offer Letter?As with most other employment contracts, it usually is a good idea to have an experienced New Jersey employment lawyer review an offer letter before you formally accept the job.
-There might be terms you can improve, eliminate, or clarify, such as severance pay provisions, non-compete agreements, non-solicitation clauses or mandatory arbitration requirements.
+Should I have an Employment Law Attorney Review My Offer Letter?As with most other employment contracts, it usually is a good idea to have an experienced New Jersey employment lawyer review an offer letter before you formally accept the job.
+There might be terms you can improve, eliminate, or clarify such as severance pay provisions, non-compete agreements, non-solicitation clauses, or mandatory arbitration requirements.
 In addition, there could be terms that, after consulting with a lawyer, you might determine are unacceptable and would convince you not to accept the position.

-If you have received an offer letter in New Jersey or New York and would like an employment lawyer to review it for you, then Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
+If you have received an offer letter and would like a New Jersey employment lawyer to review it for you, then Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
 We are experienced at reviewing and explaining job offer letters, as well as negotiating executive compensation and other employment contracts.

-You either can call us at (201) 777-2500, or contact us online, to schedule a meeting with one of our New Jersey employment lawyers.
-Our office is conveniently located at 135 Chestnut Ridge Road, Suite 230, in Montvale, New Jersey.
+You either can call us at (201) 777-2250, or contact us online, to schedule a meeting with one of our New Jersey employment lawyers.
+Our office is conveniently located right off the Garden State Parkway, at 135 Chestnut Ridge Road, Suite 230, in Montvale, New Jersey.
+We also offer consultations in person, over the telephone, and via Zoom.